nitzan/ci/_lectures/07_Albers_and_color.md

 ### Exercise

 Use HTML and CSS to place, and overlap at least 3 color squares on a page.
-Using the shapes create a colors interaction.
+Use the shapes to create an interaction based on color.

 The top of the page should have a verbal explanation of the color decisions using the words shades, tints, tone, hue or analogous colors.

+Publish the page on your website.